 And finally… For those who have definitely decided to come to Portugal, hopefully these pages should help provide any further answers.

-I’m happy to answer questions about cycling in Portugal – in which case please use the form on this page to get in touch.
+I can’t plan your trip for you but I’m happy to answer simple questions about cycling in Portugal – in which case please use the form on this page to get in touch.

 But I also need your help to keep the site up to date and comprehensive.
 If you have information to share, please get in touch.